-The V-stitch is a pretty stitch that works up quickly compared to many other crochet stitches.
-It's a great stitch to know for working big projects like afghans.
+The V-stitch is a pretty crochet stitch that works up quickly.
+It's a great stitch to know for working on big projects like afghans.
 But it's also useful for crocheting many other types of projects.
-Here is how to crochet the basic v-stitch.
-Note: there are also other variations of the V-stitch.

-Special Stitch: the V-stitch.
-To complete each V-stitch, work 1 dc st, 1 ch st, and 1 more dc st in the same chain or space.
-In this variation of the v-stitch, you’ll stack rows and rows of v-stitches on top of each other.
+The V-stitch: To complete each V-stitch, work 1 dc st, 1 ch st, and 1 more dc st in the same chain or space.

 ch 3, turn.

-Rep row 2 until the piece reaches your expectations for being a good length, then end off and weave in your ends.
+Rep row 2 until the piece reaches the desired length.
+Secure the last stitch and weave in the ends.

 Skip the next chain, and then work a double crochet stitch into the next chain stitch.